On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration: Preliminaries

 Here, we give a brief discussion of our assumptions.
-Assumption 1 is introduced by \cite{hinder2020near} and it is strictly weaker than assumption 1'.
+Assumption 1 is introduced by \cite{hinder2020near} and it is strictly weaker than Assumption 1'.
 Assumption 2 is a relaxation of Assumption 2', the latter is the standard definition of smoothness used in many existing works (see \cite{pmlr-v130-guille-escuret21a} for a detailed comparison between different smoothness conditions).
 Assumption 2'' is used to analyze the AdaGrad algorithm which uses per-coordinate step sizes.
 Assumption 3 is a standard assumption in stochastic optimization problems.
-Assumption 4 is used in to analyzed a variant of AdaGrad in \cite{li2019convergence}, and we refer the reader to this paper for a more detailed discussion.
+Assumption 4 is more general and encapsulates sub-Gaussian ($\theta=1/2$, used in \cite{li2019convergence}) and sub-exponential noise ($\theta=1$).
+We refer the reader to \cite{vladimirova2020sub} for more discussion on sub-Weibull noise.